Kraymer/givemesome/README.md

 # Installation

-1. clone the repository
-2. fill in the required infos in settings.py *[TODO]*

-# Configuration
+`pip3 install givemesome`

-Register an app as described on https://developer.spotify.com/documentation/general/guides/app-settings/.
+Then, register an app as described on https://developer.spotify.com/documentation/general/guides/app-settings/.
-Report the Client ID, Client Secret and Redirect Url in `~/.config/givemesome/config.yaml` like so :
+Report the *Client ID*, *Client Secret* and *Redirect Url* in `~/.config/givemesome/config.yaml` like so :

 ~~~
 SPOTIPY_CLIENT_ID: "xxx"